gvwilson/sensibleadventures/misc/bear-02.md

 Noxy stared at the newcomer.
 How did he know her name?

-The rider pulled down his bandanna.
+The rider pulled up his battle mask.
 "Noxy---what are you doing here?"

-"Lormay?"
+"Thokmay?"
 Noxy stared at the prince of Gandan, cloud and arm both momentarily forgotten.
 "How---" And then the world spun around her and she sagged back against her cloud.

 "Noxy!"
 The prince leaped down from his horse.
 With three quick strides he was beside her.
-He paid no attention to Cloak edging away nervously as he caught her by her good arm and helped her sit back down on the hard-packed dirt track.
+He paid no attention to Charger edging away nervously as he caught her by her good arm and helped her sit back down on the hard-packed dirt track.

 "I'm all right," Noxy protested, shaking him off weakly.
-"It's Cloak that's been hurt."
+"It's Charger that's been hurt."
 She tried to struggle back to her feet, but the prince put a hand on her shoulder to stop her.

 "Just sit a moment," he said firmly.
 "Jinpa!"

-"Sir?" one of the soldiers answered.
+"Honored?" one of the soldiers answered.

 "That farm we passed," the prince said, pointing back along the track.
 "See if you can get help."

-"Sir!" the soldier replied.
+"Honored!" the soldier replied.
 He snapped his horse's reins, only to pull up sharply when Noxy said, "Wait!"

 This time the prince didn't stop her from getting up.
 "The farm's gone," she said.
 "The tornado tore it to pieces."